-It is related to cash flow forecasting and liquidity estimation made for a new project.
-Positive incremental cash flow (ICF) related to a new project shows the project is worth investing, and if the value is negative, then the project may not be that beneficial.
+It relates to cash flow forecasting and liquidity estimation for a new project.
+Positive incremental cash flow (ICF) related to a new project shows the project is worth investing in, and if the value is negative, then the project may not be that beneficial.

 ICF = Revenues – Expenses – Initial Cost